How to become a quantitative analyst

-There is no standard quantitative analyst job description, and their day to day may vary depending on where they work.
+There is no standard quantitative analyst job description, and their day-to-day may vary depending on where they work.
 In general, quantitative analysts apply scientific methods to finance and discover new ways of viewing and analyzing this type of data.

 Syracuse University